Last updated: 02 September 2020

 I have developed my investing approach after years of learning about the stock market and experiencing what actually works for me.

 Important influences on my style include the strategies of Warren Buffett, Peter Lynch, Jim Slater and Nick Train.

-Simply put, I look to invest in respectable companies trading at modest valuations and to hold them for the long term.
+Simply put, I look to invest in respectable companies run by capable managers that are trading at modest valuations and to hold them for the long term.
 I am happy if I can find two or three good ideas a year.

 Though I do tweak my philosophy from time to time, my stock-picking approach has five core foundations.